MediaComem/comem-archidep/ex/netlify-static-deployment.md

 ```

 ### :books: What is NPM

-[NPM][npm] (short for Node Package Manager) is a package manager for JavaScript.
-It is the default package manager for Node.js.
-NPM provides a way to install and manage packages (libraries, frameworks, tools, etc.) that you can use in your own projects.
-When you install a package using NPM, it installs the package in the current working directory, in a subdirectory called `node_modules`.
-If you want to use the package in your project, you can import it in your code.
+[npm][npm] (short for Node Package Manager) is a package manager for JavaScript.
+It is the default package manager for Node.js. npm provides a way to install and
+manage packages (libraries, frameworks, tools, etc.) that you can use in your
+own projects.
+When you install a package using npm, it installs the package in
+the current working directory, in a subdirectory called `node_modules`.
+If you
+want to use the package in your project, you can import it in your code.

-In this case, you installed a global module, since you want to access the Netlify CLI from anywhere.
-Global modules are installed globally, which means they are available to use in any project on your computer.
-You can install a global module using the `-g` flag with the `npm install` command.
+In this case, you installed a global module, since you want to access the
+Netlify CLI from anywhere.
+Global modules are installed globally, which means
+they are available to use in any project on your computer.
+You can install a
+global module using the `-g` or `--global` option of the `npm install` command.

 ### :exclamation: Authenticate Netlify CLI

 You need to link the Netlify CLI to your Netlify account.
 To do so, run:

 ```bash